 Checking the blades.

 The cutting action can be checked easily by carefully inserting a piece of writing paper between the cylinder and bottom blade, then turning the cylinder very carefully by hand.
 The paper should cut cleanly along the length of the blade, if not it certainly wont cut the green properly.

 With the mower properly set for cutting, the height of cut is the next step at the start of the season.
 The aim is to have the green being cut at no more than six mil by the end of March, so if the mower is set above that, then over the last two weeks in March lower the height by a half mil at a time till the six mil is reached.

 Mowing direction should be from corner to corner, although the angle can be varied a little, alternating between corners on each cut, during the playing season.
 In the close season the direction should be altered to four different directions including straight up and down and across the way to eliminate any nap, grass lying in one direction causing runs on the green (see verti-cutting to avoid this), that occurs during the season.

 Attaining optimum cutting height.

-Over the following two weeks the cutting height should be lowered by a half mil each week, with frequency upped to three times per week.
-Whether it goes lower than that later in the season depends on many factors, examples being whether members like slow or fast greens, or that fine grasses such as fescue bowl well at five mil, whereas annual meadow grass has to be cut shorter to get a fast true surface.
+Over the first two weeks of April the cutting height should be lowered by a half mil each week, with frequency upped to three times per week.
+Whether it goes lower than 5 mil later in the season depends on many factors, examples being whether members like slow or fast greens, or that fine grasses such as fescue bowl well at five mil, whereas annual meadow grass has to be cut shorter to get a fast true surface.

 For the rest of the season the height can be varied slightly up or down depending on weather and/or speed requirements.
 Cutting frequency should be maintained at a very minimum of three times per week, although it has to be noted that the more often mowing is carried out the better the surface will be.